 Original Artwork By Michael Grealy ( Founder / Owner- iNVISeDGE )

-Anyway I digress… I never was creative at all.
-I have struggled for a long time to become a draw creatively.
+I digress… I never was creative at all.
+I struggled for a long time to draw or paint creatively.
 This is the first piece of art I feel comfortable sharing with the world / iNVISeDGE customers.
-I think I like the piece of writing that accompanies this more than the piece of artwork itself.
+I think I like the piece of writing that accompanies this more than the piece of artwork itself. (“Instead of hoping for an outcome pray for the Highest Good for all.”)
 I seem to have a way with words … or so people keep telling me.
 This written caption took several weeks to evolve.
 Every word had to be “just right” before I was ready to sit down and commit to doing this piece of art.
+(AGAIN, this piece of writing was written for the FIRST piece of artwork I shared on my website- the one about not hoping for an outcome.)

 I don’t have any goals in life.
 I never plan anything and don’t think I ever will.
 I just “go with the flow”…

-But after my most recent hospital admission in the mental health unit (at a large public hospital in the outer suburbs), I set a goal to do one piece of artwork every week.
+But after my most recent hospital admission (at a large public hospital in the outer Brisbane suburbs), I set a goal to do one piece of artwork every week.
 (Mainly because the hospital staff said I have talent as a drawer and painter.)
 I’m not sure I agree but I try hard at everything I commit myself to.
-After that last hospital visit in October 2020, I made a decision (after I stopped wanting to kill myself every second of every day) to create a piece of artwork each week with felt pens, a pencil and a biro as the only media.
+After this last hospital stay in October 2020, I made a decision (after I stopped wanting to kill myself every second of every day) to create a piece of artwork each week with felt pens, a pencil and a biro as the only media.
 I’ve done about 25 pieces of art now.
 This is the first one I really like so I’ve decided to share it with my iNVISeDGE “family” and friends.

 Soon after posting this listing, someone asked me, “why just felt pens, a pencil and a biro?”
 This idea was born out of procrastination.
 I kept coming up with excuses for not committing myself to this one piece of artwork.
-The home I was living in was too small to set up any type of space to do art, I didn’t have space to store any art materials or the money to buy them either.
-(There are so many things I’d like to do with iNVISeDGE and they all require money and time- two precious commodities I don’t have enough of.)
+The home I was living in was too small to set up any type of art-space, I didn’t have space to store any art materials or the money to buy them either.
+(There are so many things I’d like to do with iNVISeDGE and they all require money and time- two precious commodities I never seem to have enough of.)
 One day in February of 2021 I was shopping at Coles and I ambled up the aisle with stationery in it (which I never do).
-I saw a pack of 18 felt pens and I think they were less than $10.
-I found myself throwing them in my shopping basket and then after a few more steps I put them back on the shelf … then later went back and got them again.
+I saw a pack of 20 felt pens and I think they were less than $10.
+I found myself throwing them in my shopping basket and then after a few more steps I actually put them back on the shelf (!) … Then later went back and got them again.
 I love my felt pens now (they are one of my most prized possessions) and I find myself looking forward to doing my next piece of artwork.
 It’s therapeutic (this is obviously the main reason the nurses in the mental hospital encouraged me to take up doing it).